Chapter 6.12

 2. The estimated number of persons expected to attend;

-B. Applicants for permit shall include specific information regarding the number, use and wattage of loudspeakers and shall state the maximum proposed intensity of sound in decibels.
-A copy of Ordinance 30 of the town (Chapter 6.08 of this code), shall be attached to the permit application and shall become a part of the application.
+6. Specific information regarding the number, use and wattage of loudspeakers and shall state the maximum proposed intensity of sound in decibels.

-A. Any person, property owner, firm or corporation holding, arranging or conducting, or causing to be held, arranged or conducted any public concert, festival, fair or other function or assemblage without having first submitted a fully executed written application for such license or permit and having been granted the permit as provided in this chapter, shall be liable for the town by way of civil penalty in the sum of five hundred dollars, recoverable by civil process in aid of this chapter and provision, in either the district court for the county, or the superior court.
+A. Any person, property owner, firm or corporation violating any of the provisions of this chapter shall be liable to the Town by way of civil penalty in the sum of five hundred dollars for a first offense, recoverable by civil process in aid of this chapter and provision, in either the district court for the county, or the superior court.
+Each subsequent violation shall result in a civil penalty in the sum of one thousand dollars.

-B. The owner, operator, tenant or other person having either ownership, custody, control or right to control the parcel of real property on which such function or assemblage is held without valid license or permit for proceedings held thereon having been issued, shall likewise be liable to a civil penalty of five hundred dollars or, in the alternative, the actual cost of any special traffic control, safety, security, health or peace-keeping personnel and equipment employed or used by the town in connection with such proceedings in the sole judgment of the mayor on the advice of the chief of police for the purpose of maintaining order, traffic control and general public peace and security, which ever sum is greater.
+B. The owner, operator, tenant or other person having either ownership, custody, control or right to control the parcel of real property on which such function or assemblage is held without a valid license or permit shall likewise be liable to a civil penalty of five hundred dollars or, in the alternative, the actual cost of any special traffic control, safety, security, health or peace-keeping personnel and equipment employed or used by the Town in connection with such proceedings in the sole judgment of the Mayor on the advice of the Police Chief for the purpose of maintaining order, traffic control and general public peace and security, whichever sum is greater.

-C. Such sum and expense as may be incurred or arranged for by the town and which remains unpaid ten days before such gathering or proceeding occurs, shall constitute a lien in favor of the town against the real property where such gathering or proceedings occur or take place, with or without the permit required by this chapter.
+C. Such sum and expense as may be incurred or arranged for by the Town and which remains unpaid ten days before such gathering or proceeding occurs, shall constitute a lien in favor of the Town against the real property where such gathering or proceedings occur or take place, with or without the permit required by this chapter.
 (Ord.
-60 § 6, 1970)
+17-578 § 1 (Exh.
+C (part)), 2017: Ord.
+15-565 § 4, 2015; Ord.
+60 § 6, 1970.
+Formerly 6.12.050)